rafaelss/pg_queue/README.md

     require "pg_queue/tasks"

-And start the worker runnning
+And then start the worker running

     rake environment pg_queue:work